Cooking in France

 In August I spent three weeks in Ile De Re in France, a beautiful small town near La Rochelle.
-I was cooking for a family with three children, and their guests.
+I was cooking for a family and their guests.
 I have been catering for events this year, but this was my first big test as a chef.
 It turned out to be a fantastic experience, I learned so much and the experience of cooking three meals a day for varying numbers of people was invaluable.

 I learned lots, including...